The Complete Guide to Book Cover Design for Authors

 How much will a professional cover design cost?

 The average price for a professional cover design package ranges between $500 and $2000.
-However, there are also freelance cover design services that charge less, and pre-made covers are available for about $150-250.
+However, there are also freelance cover design services that charge less, and pre-made covers are available for about $150 and $250.

 What are the advantages of hiring a professional cover designer to create a great book cover for my novel?

-You’ll receive a professional cover design that looks amazing, is sized correctly, sells more books, and can be directly used for your author marketing and social media.
+You’ll receive a professional cover design that looks amazing.
+It will be sized correctly, sell more books, and can be directly used for your author marketing and social media.